John Deacon: Career

 Deacon's first writing credit came on Queen's third album, Sheer Heart Attack (1974).
 He wrote "Misfire", a Caribbean-themed song on which he played almost all guitar parts, and co-wrote "Stone Cold Crazy" with the rest of the band.
-He also played some guide guitar parts on the album, for May was hospitalised with hepatitis when recording started.
-His second song – written for his wife-to-be Veronica – "You're My Best Friend" was featured on the group's fourth album, A Night at the Opera (1975), and went on to be an international hit.
+He also played some guide guitar parts on the album, as May was hospitalised with hepatitis when recording started.
+His second song, written for his fiancée Veronica, "You're My Best Friend", was featured on the group's fourth album, A Night at the Opera (1975), and went on to be an international hit.
 Subsequently, Deacon tended to write one or two songs for every Queen album, until The Miracle (1989) and Innuendo (1991), which credited the band as a whole.

-He wrote the hit "Another One Bites The Dust" (1980) as a dance song based on his early love of soul.
-The song saw radio play on both black and white US music stations, quickly becoming one of the band's bestselling singles.
+He wrote the hit "Another One Bites the Dust" (1980) as a dance song based on his early love of soul.
+The song saw radio play on both black and white US music stations, quickly becoming one of the band's best-selling singles.
 Deacon would collaborate with Mercury throughout the early 1980s, helping push the band's musical direction towards a lighter disco sound.

-Deacon's collaboration with Mercury would culminate with the release of the band's 1982 album Hot Space.
-He played rhythm guitar on the opening "Staying Power" because of his soul and Motown-influenced style, and insisted on playing guitar on his own composition "Back Chat" and not allowing May to play any guitar solos because the style did not fit what Deacon wanted.
-This led to an acrimonious argument between the two.
+Deacon's collaboration with Mercury culminated in the release of the band's 1982 album Hot Space.
+He played rhythm guitar on the opening "Staying Power" because of his soul and Motown-influenced style, and insisted on playing guitar on his own composition "Back Chat", not allowing May to play any guitar solos because the style did not fit what Deacon wanted; this led to an acrimonious argument between the two.
 "Back Chat", and the album as a whole, would prove commercially unsuccessful, leading to the band returning to their rock roots in subsequent albums.

 By the mid-1980s Deacon had started to play with other bands as well.
 He performed on the single "Picking Up Sounds" by Man Friday & Jive Junior, a supergroup also featuring Thin Lizzy's Scott Gorham, Bad Company's Simon Kirke and Mick Ralphs, and The Pretenders' Martin Chambers and played with The Immortals, which released the track "No Turning Back" as part of the soundtrack to the film Biggles: Adventures in Time.
 Deacon played bass on Mercury's single with Montserrat Caballe "How Can I Go On" and also worked with Elton John and Hot Chocolate's Errol Brown.

 Deacon considered his songwriting to be of equal importance to his musical skills in Queen.
 He later said: "If I'd just been a bass player all my life with the band, I wouldn't be as satisfied ...
 I only consider that as part of what I do".